 Bluebuy is my catalog of the blueberry bushes we grow for retail sale and mail order at the flowering shrub farm in Voorheesville, NY.
 We grow the native highbush (V. corymbosum), native lowbush (V. angustifolium) and a hybrid of those two natives that are called half highs.
 Mail-Order is sent out in May and June so be sure to get your order in early.
 If the pictures below don't open click here.
-Want to purchase? email me or call me on one of my cell phones at 518-526-9978 and 518-526-9101.
 Prices as of 2013; Less than 1 gallon size is $5, 1 gallon or larger is $10 for a 1 year old, $15 for a 2 year old.
+We propagate and grow hundreds of own root plants every year.
+If you want to purchase contact me.
+17:26

 PICTURES OF BLUEBERRY BUSHES WITH FRUIT, FALL FOLIAGE & LATEST PICTURE TAKEN FROM THE PICTURE-NEWSLETTER JUNE THROUGH NOVEMBER (DATE IN LOWER RIGHT HAND CORNER OF EACH PICTURE).
 CLICK THE PICTURE FOR A LARGER IMAGE YOU CAN SAVE AS WALLPAPER.